MindSphere Gateway¶

 header with the value no-cache

-, MindSphere Gateway appends Pragma: no-cache
+, Industrial IoT Gateway appends Pragma: no-cache

 and Expires: 0